 All secondary level and college level educational establishments in Québec who are recognized by the Ministry of Education, private or public corporations, as well as organizations and ministries can join Inforoute FPT.
 The annual cost to join is determined by the number of students registered or the number of employees.
 There is a fixed rate set for organizations and ministries.

-Our members benefit from a number of special services such as adding a logo or photo of their institution on our site (with a link to their website), adding information (start/end dates for offers of service, resource-person, costs, photos, Internet links, additional information on programs offered, places available, etc.) for the pages displayed for their offers of service, etc. School boards that are subscribers can join SRAFP.
+Our members benefit from a number of special services such as adding a logo or photo of their institution on our site (with a link to their website), adding information (start/end dates for semesters, resource-person, costs, photos, Internet links, additional information on programs offered, places available, etc.) to the pages offering details on their programs.
+School boards that are subscribers can join SRAFP.

 Detailed information on the costs to join can be found on the membership form.

 Compétences Québec is committed to encouraging and promoting skilled trades and vocational and technical training programs to ensure Québec’s economic prosperity.